The Ultimate Guide to Headless CMS

 • Headless CMS: The developer is happy, but the editor is unhappy

-In a traditional CMS, including marketing suites and digital experience platforms, the editor can happily work in a user-friendly editorial environment, with visual page editing, tree structures, and contextual preview.
+In a traditional CMS, including marketing suites and digital experience platforms, the editor can work happily in a user friendly editorial environment.
+Features include visual page editing, tree structures, and contextual preview.
 The developer, however, is forced to work within a set system, where the CMS and the front-end are tightly linked.

 Not All Headless CMSs Are Alike!